05dirnbe/sarah-website/src/site/privacy-policy.md

 ## What's done with your information

-Quite reasonably, if you'd like me to work with you, I'll need to know all about your project, but details of it will go no further without your express permission.
+Quite reasonably, if you'd like me to work with you, I'll need to know about you and your work, but details of it will go no further without your express permission.

-If we end up collaborating, I'll use your information to keep in touch, and sometimes you might get:

-- The odd email about new ideas I have
-- Information that I think you'll find interesting

 ## Security

 I'm committed to ensuring that your information is secure.
-Among other things, I use [two factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) on every service I use and all passwords are unique and [stored in a password manager](https://1password.com/).
+Among other things, I use [two factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) on every service I use and all passwords are strong, unique and [stored in a password manager](https://1password.com/).

 ## Cookies